squaresLab/genprog-code/README.md

 options.
 Thus, the scenario tarball config files contain a number of deprecated options.  **HOWEVER:** repair handles a large number of deprecated options, so you can still run repair on those scenarios, just be mindful that not all of those options are currently available in those exact forms.
-I will fix this soon.
-(Jeremy notes: I don't know if this has been fixed as of 6/3/17)

 5. Misc observations
 --------------------